+Speak with your doctor regarding dosing.
 Topical preparations of burdock are also used for skin problems (such as eczema) and wounds.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of health care provider.

 Pregnant or nursing women should avoid burdock as it may cause damage to the fetus.

 If you are sensitive to daisies, chrysanthemums, or ragweed, you may experience an allergic reaction to burdock, including dermatitis.

 People who are dehydrated should not take burdock because the herb's diuretic effects could make dehydration worse.

 It is best to avoid taking large amounts of burdock as a supplement because there are so few studies on the herb's safety.
 Burdock is considered safe when eaten as a food.

 Because the roots of burdock closely resemble those of belladonna or deadly nightshade (Atropa belladonna), there is a risk that burdock preparations may be contaminated with these potentially dangerous herbs.
 Be sure to buy products from established companies.

 There are no known scientific reports of interactions between burdock and conventional medications.
 However, you should talk to your doctor before taking burdock if you take:

 - Diuretics (water pills): Burdock could make the effects of these drugs stronger, causing you to become dehydrated.